GearsProgress/Poke_Transporter_GB/docs/EZ_Flash_Omega_DE.md

 - Make sure the pokémon game is stored on your EZ Flash' NOR flash.
 - Flip the physical switch to mode B on the cartridge and verify that the game launches directly when powering on the GBA with the flashcart inserted.
-- When powering on the GBA, hold SELECT+START.
+- With the EZ Flash Omega DE inserted, power on the GBA and hold SELECT+START.
 The gameboy logo will remain on screen.
 - Now connect the Gamecube-to-GBA cable.
 - Launch a program like FIX94's [GBA Link Cable ROM Sender](https://github.com/FIX94/gba-link-cable-rom-sender) on the GameCube or Wii to upload Poke_Transporter_GB_mb.gba to the GBA.
+- When the upload starts, you'll hear a sound coming from the GBA and you'll see the Nintendo logo appear beneath the Gameboy logo.
+- When the upload is finished, Poke Transporter GB should be launched automatically and if you followed these instructions correctly, it should be able to interact with the gen III game stored on the EZ Flash Omega DE.

 ### Method 2: 2 GBAs